Breword/tmux/Contributing.md

 - It would be nice to have some more preset layouts.

+- In emacs cursor movement cancels incremental search, tmux should work the same way.

 ### Medium things

 - Show the current match differently in copy mode when searching, may be better